DiRaiks/x-parser/docs/SETUP.md

 - Check rate limits (both OpenAI and app-level)
 - Review custom prompts for syntax errors
 - Enable debug mode for detailed error logs

+**Auto-Monitoring Issues**

+- Verify Twitter session credentials are valid and current
+- Check if monitoring is enabled in `config/app.json`
+- Ensure browser tab stays open (monitoring runs in browser)
+- Review relevance threshold - may be filtering all tweets
+- Check rate limits - may need to reduce `max_tweets_per_check`

 **Thread Parsing Issues**